cmccormack/FreeCodeCamp/FCC.md

 const interpolate = (param1, param2, ...rest) => `${param1}, ${param2}, ${rest}`
 interpolate('run', 'run', 'as fast as you can!') // 'run, run, as fast as you can!'
 ```

+Thank you for your contribution.
+At this time we have decided not to merge your pull request.
+We welcome future pull requests from you.

+Happy Coding!

+Looks good to me, and congratulations on your first Pull Request!  🎉🎉🎉
+We look forward to future contributions!